redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 - Ansible Tower will automatically pull that Role dring the job template execution, so this can be used by the `play.yml` Playbook

 #### Workflow Templates

+Tower Workflow job templates link together a sequence of disparate resources that accomplishes the task of tracking the full set of jobs that were part of the release process as a single unit.
+It basically allows you to create pipeline-like strategies to automate your IT landscape.

+Same as Tower job templates, you can access workflow templates by clicking `Templates` on the left pane link.
+It is easy to differentiate a `Tower Job Template` from a `Tower Workflow Template`.
+On a first view, you can already see the tag that Tower adds close to the template name, and these can be `Job Template` and `Workflow Template`.
+Also you will see an extra icon for the workflow templates, like a hierarchy chart.
+This icon represents the visualizer link for the workflow.